Makhzen (Tunisia): Makhzen families after independence

 A law of June 21, 1956 reorganized regional administration in Tunisia and abolished in a single move many of the lower-level positions that had traditionally been filled by the makhzen families, and removed their serving postholders.
 The posts abolished included those of Sheikh el-Medina (Mayor of Tunis) and 37 regional caïds, 49 kahias and 77 khalifas.
 In each case the positions abolished were replaced with new posts, filled by Neo-Destour loyalists.

 In 1957 Tunisia became a republic; the Lamine Bey was imprisoned and his family was dispossessed of their properties.
 A new law of August 17, 1957 provided for the confiscation of “ill-gotten goods” and this was soon deployed against the makhzen families.
 The property of sixteen notables was confiscated, including former ministers such as Mohamed Salah Mzali as well as former caïds and members of the Grand Council.
 A law of November 19, 1957 established a new procedure for dealing with individuals guilty of "l'indignité nationale" ("national unworthiness").
 It applied to all those who before the date of Tunisian independence, members of the Grand Council, ministers, security officials, members of information and press services, or those who participated in the organization of artistic and economic events, policies and other activities that favoured colonization ... or of having published articles, brochures or books or lectured in favour of colonization.
 This measure inaugurated a full-scale nationalist “cleansing” of all those employed by the old regime.

-The particular targets of these laws and campaigns were the ministers who had served in the cabinets of Salaheddine Baccouche (1952-1954) and Mohamed Salah Mzali (1954) because the new republican government believed that they had actively thwarted the national independence movement.
+The particular targets of these laws and campaigns were the ministers who had served in the cabinets of Salaheddine Baccouche (1952–1954) and Mohamed Salah Mzali (1954) because the new republican government believed that they had actively thwarted the national independence movement.
 Arraigned before the High Court, these ministers were sentenced to prison, designated nationally unworthy and has their property confiscated.
 Mohamed Salah Mzali was sentenced to ten years in prison, confiscation of his property and national unworthiness for life.
 His ministers were sentenced to three years in prison and national unworthiness.
 The members of the two former cabinets, gathered in the same room at the central prison, joined the son of the deposed bey, the former director of Sadiki College and a few professors from the University of Ez-Zitouna.

 Bled makhzen

-The term “bled makhzen” (“lands of the makhzen”) meant those parts of the country which were effectively under the direct control of the Bey.
+Before the French Protectorate, the term “bled makhzen” (“lands of the makhzen”) meant those parts of the country which were effectively under the direct control of the Bey.
 This included the capital, the coastal cities and the main towns of the interior.
 The remainder of the country was known as “bled es-siba” (“lands of anarchy”).
 The distinction between the two varied over time as the central government exercised its authority in different ways, and individual villages and tribes had differing relationships with it.
 Other terms used were “bled et-Trouk” (land of the Turks) and “bled el-Arab” (“lands of the Arabs”).